St Winifred’s Catholic Primary School

 What happens when the unwanted behaviour persists?

-The specific behaviour to be monitored is fully discussed with the pupil and recorded in the form of a written Individual Behaviour Plan to support the child, parent and school, specifying what each party will do to help the child’s behaviour improve to the expected level.
-A date is set to review the progress of the Individual Behaviour Plan within 6 weeks.
+If warranted an Individual Behaviour Plan may be implemented to support the child, parent and school, specifying what each party will do to help the child’s behaviour improve to the expected level.
+A date is set to review the progress of the Individual Behaviour Plan.

 The ultimate sanction is exclusion, which the Head Teacher might decide is appropriate for very serious incidents.
 In the first instance exclusions will be for a fixed-term, but persistent offences of a serious nature might lead to permanent exclusion.
 Further details of the procedures to be followed related to exclusions are contained in DfE documentation on Exclusion